Sense Scotland: Social Enterprising

-In April 2008 Her Royal Highness The Princess Royal opened TouchBase Glasgow, a £4.5m development that transformed a derelict warehouse on the South Side in Glasgow into a modern, fully accessible conference, support and community venue.
+In April 2008 Her Royal Highness The Princess Royal opened TouchBase: a £4.5m development that has transformed a derelict warehouse on the South Side in Glasgow into a modern, fully accessible conference, support and community venue.
 The resource centre is the home of Sense Scotland head office and offers a café open to the public, day care and arts facilities to people with disabilities and a business centre with conference, training and meeting rooms for hire.
-All income generated through TouchBase Glasgow goes directly towards the charity’s work.
-Further TouchBases have been opened since 2008 in Lanarkshire, Ayrshire, Fife and East Dunbartonshire.
+All income generated through TouchBase Business Centre goes directly towards the charity’s work.

 Fundraising

 Sense Scotland is mainly funded by Local Government contracts, accounting for 82% of their income, the other 18% is made up of donations (11%), profit from the retail division (6%) and investment income (1%).

 The charity organizes fundraising events all year round for individuals and groups to join.
 In 2010 The Stand Comedy Club in Glasgow started organizing an annual benefit night in aid of the work of Sense Scotland.